slonigiraf/whitepaper/slon/ENG.md

 ## Appendix 1 - Protocol design

-1. A student finds a teacher - somewhere offline based on a knowledge field, personal considerations and amount of SLON at the teacher&#39;s escrow account.
+1. A student finds a teacher - somewhere offline based on a knowledge field, personal considerations and amount of SLON at the teacher's escrow account.
 2. The student and teacher trade with each other on the price of insurance issuing during this session and a number of insurances that the student gives to the teacher for revalidation.
 3. The student sends a list of insurances to revalidate - they should be linked to a teacher account with escrow that balance is more than possible fine.
 4. The teacher revalidates them and fines previous teachers for invalid insurances.